 We are Norfolk’s charity for people living with sight loss and visual impairment.
-Providing daily support in the community, at our centres in Norwich, King’s Lynn and Great Yarmouth, as well as our specialist housing, we help those affected by sight loss to live life fully.
+Providing practical and emotional support at our hubs in Norwich, King’s Lynn and Great Yarmouth and in hospitals across Norfolk.
+Together with social and well-being activities for adults and children, young people and their families, daily living equipment, befriending services and specialist housing, we help those affected by sight loss to live life fully.

-All visually-impaired people in Norfolk live independent and fulfilled lives
+All visually-impaired people in Norfolk enjoy independent and fulfilled lives

 To support visually impaired people of all ages in Norfolk to overcome barriers to independence and to live the lives they want.